Gilbert Slater: The Seven Shakespeares

 Back in England, Slater studied Shakespeare and proposed a new variation of theory that the works attributed to Shakespeare were not his.
 In The Seven Shakespeares (1931) he argued that the works were actually written by seven different authors: Francis Bacon, Edward de Vere, 17th Earl of Oxford, Sir Walter Raleigh, William Stanley, 6th Earl of Derby, Christopher Marlowe, Mary Sidney, Countess of Pembroke, and Roger Manners, 5th Earl of Rutland.
 This so-called "group theory" revived Delia Bacon's early model of collaborative authorship and brought together all the most popular recent candidates.

 Death

 Slater died on 8 March 1938 at the age of 73.
-He had married, in 1897, Violet, daughter of Joseph Oakeshott, of East Barnet, and Eliza Maria, née Dodd; she was a sister of the civil servant and Fabian Joseph Francis Oakeshott.
+He had married, in 1897, Violet, daughter of Joseph Oakeshott, of East Barnet, and Eliza Maria, née Dodd; she was a sister of the civil servant and Fabian Joseph Francis Oakeshott and of Harold Oakeshott, the husband of Grace Oakeshott.

 On 22 January 2009 a portrait of Gilbert Slater was unveiled at the campus of the University of Madras by the Finance Minister of Tamil Nadu, K. Anbazhagan.